discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 ### Sustained Healing
 Every summoning of Illusions heals allies within a 360 radius.

-Following the basics above, already covers most of your sustained heal.
+Granting the standard boons as described above, already covers most of your sustained heal.

 Cast <Skill name="Mantra of Recovery"/> whenever it gets back up to 2 charges, to make use of the
 <Boon name="Regeneration"/> provided by <Trait name="Metaphysical Rejuvenation"/>.